-When trying to figure out if your rabbit is sick, always remember rabbits are at the bottom of the food chain and in the wild the weakest are the first to be preyed upon.
-Thus, rabbits innately tend to hide their illnesses and injuries.
-This may be a good survival tactic in the wild, but for domestic rabbits, hiding their symptoms only misleads their caretakers and prevents prompt medical attention.
+When trying to figure out if your rabbit is sick, always remember rabbits are at the bottom of the food chain and in the wild the weakest are targets for predators.
+This means that rabbits hide their illnesses and injuries.
+This may be a good survival tactic in the wild, but for domestic rabbits, hiding their symptoms can prevents prompt medical attention.

-People who live with rabbits need to be particularly attentive to subtle changes.
+People who live with rabbits need to be particularly attentive to subtle changes in the rabbit’s behavior.
 If your rabbit usually greets you with leaps and bounds and he is now lying in the back of the cage when you approach, perhaps hunched over, this could be a cause for concern.
-Couple this with no droppings in his litterbox and loads of hay still present from the previous night, and you could have a very sick rabbit.
+Couple this with no droppings in his litter box and loads of hay or vegetables still present from the previous day, and you could have a very sick rabbit.

 What is “normal” behavior?
 Some rabbits jump up to greet you; some don’t.
 Some rabbits are very active, running all over the house; some aren’t.
 In general, rabbits mellow a bit as they age.
 A three-month-old bunny might seem hyperactive compared to a more sedate five-year-old rabbit.
-Both activity levels are normal, just different.
+Both activity levels are normal even thought they are quite different.

 Be sure to find a good veterinarian before your rabbit gets sick.
-When Bunny is ill, you need help quickly and you won’t have time to “shop” for a vet.
+When your bunny is ill, you need help quickly and you won’t have time to “shop” for a vet and you risk not finding a vet who understands a rabbit’s unique biology.
 If you are ever in question about your rabbit’s health, call your vet.
 You may also want to check out our FAQ on medical concerns for companion rabbits.

 Tooth grinding: Loud tooth grinding is a sign of pain.
-Note: This tooth grinding is different from the less-loud “tooth purring” you may hear when you snuggle and kiss Bun’s face!
+Note: This tooth grinding is different from the less-loud “tooth purring” you may hear when your bunny is enjoying gentle affection!

-Runny eyes or nose, labored breathing or chronic sneezing: These could indicate allergies, upper respiratory infection, a blocked tear duct or other problems.
+Runny eyes or nose, labored breathing or chronic sneezing: These could indicate allergies, upper respiratory infection, a blocked tear duct, dental abscess or other problems.
 See your vet.

-Wet chin or drooling: Usually a sign of tooth problems, or malocclusion.
-You may also notice a decrease in appetite and ability to eat hard foods such as whole carrot.
+Wet chin or drooling: Drool or excess moisture around the mouth can result from dental problems and other illnesses.
+You may also notice a decrease in appetite and ability to eat hard foods such as whole carrot or pellets.
 See your vet.
 Left untreated, tooth problems can lead to infection of the jaw bone, which is very difficult to treat.
 Depending on the severity of the misalignment, your rabbit’s teeth may need to be trimmed regularly.
-In severe cases, teeth can be pulled.
+In severe cases, teeth can be pulled, but this is traumatic and disrupts your rabbit’s natural chewing behaviors.
+Chewing promotes “peristalsis” or the normal rhythmic contractions along a bunny’s digestive tract.

 Loss of balance or a head tilt: This is often called wry neck (or wry-neck), typically an inner ear infection.
 This can come on suddenly.
 Although treatment can be lengthy, a head tilt can usually be cured if treatment is begun quickly.

-In one end, out the other: Your rabbit’s litterbox contains a wealth of information.
+In one end, out the other: Your rabbit’s litter box contains a wealth of information.
 A healthy digestive tract will produce large, round fecal pellets.
 Increasingly smaller, irregularly shaped droppings or droppings strung together with fur (or carpet) may indicate a problem.
-Proper grooming by you, especially during a molt, and plenty of fresh hay will help produce optimum digestive tract health, along with appealing to the rabbit’s urge to chew.
+Proper grooming by you, especially during a molt, and plenty of fresh hay and wet greens will help produce optimum digestive tract health, along with appealing to the rabbit’s urge to chew.
+As noted previously, chewing promotes “peristalsis” or the normal rhythmic contractions along a bunny’s digestive tract.

-Loss of appetite or lethargy: Even a rabbit can have a “bad hare day.”
-But if your rabbit refuses his usual fresh food or any of his special treats for more than a day, and seems particularly lethargic, you should call the vet.
+Decreased activity or lethargy: Even a rabbit can have a “bad hare day.”
+But if your rabbit refuses his usual fresh food or any of his special treats and seems particularly lethargic, you should call the vet.